Menu Close

 2. Copy the license key from the confirmation page or confirmation email.

-3. Do Library > Plugin-Extras > Export LUT.
+3. Do Library > Plug-in Extras > Export LUT.

 4. Click Buy.